ashishsonone/Excel-Duckdb-Add-In/README.md

     you need to have trusted access to https://localhost as excel needs add ins to be served on https

-- put manifest.xml to a network folder \\192.168.1.43\AddinCatalog\
+- put manifest.xml to a network folder \\DESKTOP-IO73HI8\PublicUser\AddinCatalog
+    Note: just create a public network share and put manifest in there Here I shared "/Users/Public" -> as "PublicUser" share name

 - Add this folder locatoin to excel trusted addin
     File -> Options -> Trust Center -> Trust Center Settings -> Trusted Add-in Catalogs